- Chicken pox usually starts with the symptoms of a cold including a fever and sore throat, then a couple of days later a rash appears.

 - Don’t worry if they don’t want to eat as long as they keep drinking lots of fluid.

 - Cool the skin with a cool wet flannel or towel.

 - Put the child in a bath with Pinetarsol added.

-- Calamine lotion for chicken pox spots may be recommended.
-Pinetarsol or similar lotions such as aloe vera gel or a wound dressing product such as Solugel will also help soothe and calm itchy skin.
+- Pinetarsol or similar lotions such as aloe vera gel or a wound dressing product such as Solugel will also help soothe and calm itchy skin.

-- Keep the child’s fingernails short to help prevent scratching which may lead to secondary infection.
+- Keep the child’s fingernails short to help prevent damage from scratching which may lead to secondary infection.

 - Antihistamine medicines may help if itching is bad, especially at night.

 - If a child’s temperature becomes very high (above 40°C) and you cannot get it lower.

 - If a child is very sleepy or hard to wake up.

 - If a child refuses anything to drink or you think they might be dehydrated, ie. if they have not passed urine for several hours.